R29 Recaps: Every Episode From "Shadow and Bone" Season 1

 In the year 2021, there's truly nothing more soothing than a good YA fantasy series about a girl destined to save the world.
 And Netflix's newest show, Shadow and Bone, is truly the balm for the soul fans deserve.
 Adapted from Leigh Bardugo's book by the same name, Shadow and Bone is an intricate tale of magic, war, and, of course, romance.
-There is a lot of mythology — to put it mildly — and before we dive into recaps of season 1, there's some background we should nail down first.
+There is a lot of Shadow & Bone mythology — to put it mildly — and before we dive into recaps of season 1, there's some background we should nail down first.

 Shadow and Bone takes place in a fictional world where magic — known as "small science" — is rare, but real, and has inadvertently led to a state of constant war.
 As we learn in the first episode, it all started hundreds of years ago when a Grisha, aka people with magic abilities, known as The Black Heretic used his power to control the shadows to create The Fold, a large sea of black clouds, home of carnivorous creatures that kill most who venture inside.
 The Fold split the nation of Ravka in two, creating East and West Ravka, and led to war between Ravka, their neighbors to the north, Fjerda, and the southern nation of Shu Han.
 It is believed that the only thing that can tear down the Fold is a Sun Summoner, a Grisha who can manipulate light.
 Unfortunately, a Sun Summoner has not existed in hundreds of years.
 In fact, our protagonist Alina (Jessie Mei Li) and her friends are convinced it's more of a fairy tale than anything else.